 With so many different varieties of hearing protection available it can be really hard knowing which ear plugs you should buy.
 It all depends on what you are planning to use them for.

-Molded ear plugs are the best all-round ear plugs and they might not cost as much as you thought they did.
+Moulded ear plugs are the best all-round ear plugs and they might not cost as much as you thought they did.
 Individual fitting makes them extremely comfortable and superb at keeping noise and liquid such as the sea or pool water out of your ears.
 This makes them great for blocking nocturnal noise as well as preventing swimmer's ear and surfer's ear.

 The problem with the ubiquitous foam ear plugs is that they are really uncomfortable.
 Expanding in your ear canals means that they press really hard on the highly sensitive skin.
 They also gradually work their way out meaning they could come out during the night, causing you to wake up.
-They may be cheap but if you use ear plugs more than occasionally it is well worth buying a pair of molded plugs as they are dramatically more comfortable and will last you for years.
+They may be cheap but if you use ear plugs more than occasionally it is well worth buying a pair of moulded plugs as they are dramatically more comfortable and will last you for years.

 Wax and pliable silicon ear plugs are often used for swimming but they are often sticky making them difficult to get in your ears.
 They also collect and trap hair, making them particularly difficult if you have long hair.